 So busy moms need to pause for a moment and see if the terminal is asking them to insert their card or swipe it.
 Or, they can save time and just ask the cashier if the chip reader is working.
 Finally, many credit card users have opted out of the whole card-reading dilemma by using Apple Pay or another contactless payment system.

 One of the more recent trends in credit cards has been towards simple cards, which can be perfect for busy moms with more important priorities than their credit card.
 For example, PenFed, the Pentagon Federal Credit Union offers its Promise card with no fees for anything.
 Furthermore, American Express introduced its EveryDay and EveryDay Preferred cards with busy moms in mind.
 (You can read our full review of the EveryDay Preferred card here.)
 Instead of offering rotating bonus categories, cardholders receive bonus cash back for using their card for a specified number of purchases each month in addition to the usual cash-back rewards.
 (You can check out our ranking of the Best Simple Credit Cards in America if you want to compare credit cards to make sure you’re getting the best deal.)

-At publishing time, the PenFed Promise, American Express EveryDay and American Express EveryDay Preferred are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for this card.
+At publishing time, the PenFed Promise and Amex EveryDay credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.